szymonderleta/andromeda/apps/README.md

 ## Folder Structure
 - **/andromeda-cloud-server/**: Contains a cloud server application, written in Java 21 using Spring Cloud, used for storing configurations for other applications.
+- **/andromeda-auth-server/**: Contains an authorization server application, written in Java 21 using Spring Boot and JDBC, used for validate authorization and authentication, generate tokens JWS, sending mails to users.
+- **/nebula-rest-api/**: Contains a REST API application, written in Java 21 using Spring Boot and Hibernate frameworks, it contains endpoints that allows store general user settings and data.

 ## Technologies Used
 - **Backend applications**: [Java (Spring, Hibernate ORM)]